maheshwaghmare/easy-clean/readme.txt

 Bulk clean allow you to delete unwanted posts, pages, custom post etc with a single click.

+= IMPORTANT =

-NOTE: Plugin does not move deleted post into the trash.
+> NOTE: Plugin does not move deleted post into the trash.
 Deleted posts will not recover!

 == Installation ==